Homelesscats/README-MOD9/Develop/README.md

    ## Installation
-   What dependencies are required to run the application: clone this repo, navigate to the index.js file, open the terminal within vs code right click on the "index.js file, right click and select 'open in integrated terminal
+   What dependencies are required to run the application: clone this repo, navigate to the index.js file, open the terminal within vs code right click on the "index.js file, right click and select 'open in integrated terminal'

    ## Usage
    In order to use this app: undefined